 The CS Organization holds weekly meetings throughout the semester and all are welcome.
 The meetings are informal and consist of prayer, and readings from the Bible and Science and Health with Key to the Scriptures by Mary Baker Eddy.
 Participants are encouraged to discuss how the application of prayer has helped them or others during the past week.

-- Thursdays at 1 p.m. in the Small Chapel, lower level of Hendricks Chapel
+- Wednesdays at 10 a.m. in the Small Chapel, lower level of Hendricks Chapel

 “A caring community, passionate about connecting people to Jesus Christ.”

 Cru is an interdenominational group seeking to glorify Jesus.
 Irrespective of your religious background and regardless of where you are on your spiritual journey, we invite you to come explore life’s biggest questions with us.
 We meet on Thursdays as a large group to worship God, listen to His Word, and enjoy each other’s friendship and share what God is doing in our lives.
 Throughout the week we also meet in smaller groups to study the Bible and share life together.
-For more information, like the Syracuse Cru Facebook page.
+For more information, follow @syracru on Instagram.

 Engaging Culture Group